skywind3000/z.lua/README.md

 ## Aging

-he rank of directories maintained by z undergoes aging based on a sim-ple formula.
+he rank of directories maintained by z.lua undergoes aging based on a sim-ple formula.
 The rank of each entry is incremented  every  time  it  is accessed.
 When the sum of ranks is over 5000 (`$_ZL_MAXAGE`), all ranks are multiplied by 0.9.
 Entries with a rank lower than 1 are forgotten.

 ## Frecency

 Frecency is a portmanteau of 'recent' and 'frequency'.
 It is a weighted rank that depends on how often and how recently something occurred.
 As far as I know, Mozilla came up with the term.

-To z, a directory that has low ranking but has been  accessed  recently will  quickly  have  higher rank than a directory accessed frequently a long time ago.
+To z.lua, a directory that has low ranking but has been accessed recently will quickly  have higher rank than a directory accessed frequently a long time ago.
 Frecency is determined at runtime.

 ## Matching

 z.lua has two different matching methods: 0 for default, 1 for enhanced:

 ### Default matching